 The final version of Buzz-Off is mostly derived from the original Colin Bailey artwork.
 Wisely they decided to give him a unique insect head, which has none of the creepiness of the prototype model’s mask.
 The final, hand-painted prototype appears in the promotional image below:

 This cross sell artwork used to promote the toy is quite faithful to the design of the final prototype.
-The final prototype itself is identical to the final toy, except for the fact that his eyes here blue rather than blue/green.
+The final prototype itself is identical to the final toy, except for the eye color, which was changed to blue/green for the mass-produced toy.

 His clawed arms have the same spiky protrusions as the concept art, although now they look like a part of his anatomy.
 Similar structures were added to his thighs.
 His helmet was removable, but so loosely fitting that it was easily knocked off.
 For a weapon he was given a brown version of the axe from Castle Grayskull’s weapons rack, albeit with an extra loop to allow him to hold it.
 Even so, it didn’t work terribly well – had his claws been rotated 90 degrees, he could have held the weapon much more naturally.